brandur/sorg/content/fragments/turn-off-your-cellphone.md

 ---
-title: Turn Off Your Cellphone
+title: Turn off your cellphone
 published_at: 2016-12-06T04:49:16Z
 hook: On instant gratification, communication interrupts, and smartphones.
 ---